 We work together to create garments that are responsibly made by hand and are designed to be unique and one of a kind.
-The Blinded By Color Collection is just the start of many other projects that will support communities of women artisans and their families by giving them the voice, respect, and remuneration they deserve.
+The Blinded By Color Project is the start of many collaborations that will support artisan communities and their families by giving them the voice, respect, and remuneration they deserve.

 Right now it supports the printers by employing them, but as this project continues and grows we would also like to start implementing some of their designs which will lead to extra income (and pride) through royalties

 Finally, what is the emotion you would like to convey to the wearers of these garments?

 A sense of Freedom, Community, and Uniqueness.
 Through the collaborative process of designers, printers, and makers each garment is unique, and as individual as the persons who will be attracted to and purchase the collection.
 We want our customers to feel proud of who made their clothes.